 Makoto!Ragna: Huh?
 Why's my body standing in front of me, talking about killing me?
 I didn't sign on for this, you guys!

 - Regime!Flash in Injustice: Gods Among Us said these as he pulled Heel-Face Turn after Regime!Superman crossed the Moral Event Horizon by killing Regime!Shazam for questioning him.

 This isn't what we signed up for.
 I let myself believe we were making things better.
 But we're not.

-- In reference to the crazed Marines in theearly [[Video Game/Halo3 games]] of Franchise/Halo, Bungie put in one of these troopers in Halo: Reach who had been driven mad by the invading Covenant, gibbering that he had signed on to fight Insurrectionists, not aliens.
+- In reference to the crazed Marines in the early games of Halo, Bungie put in one of these troopers in Halo: Reach who had been driven mad by the invading Covenant, gibbering that he had signed on to fight Insurrectionists, not aliens.

 - Happens in Sluggy Freelance when Mafiya boss Noah Zark reveals his plan to help animals by wiping out humanity.

 Noah Zark: I will use your telecommunications satellites to broadcast my signal all over the vorld!
 Destroying humanity so zat only my beloved animals vill remain!